networknext/next/docs/operator_guide_to_aws_relays.md

 Generating prod amazon/generated.tf
 ```

-Here we can see that there are some unknown datacenters, and some excluded regions.
+Here we can see that there are some unknown datacenters, and one excluded region.

-An excluded region means that in your AWS account, that region is not activated yet.
+An excluded region means that in your AWS account that region is not activated yet.
 It may not be generally available, or you have to do some steps in the AWS console to request that region be enabled.
 If you need to use this region, enable it in your AWS account and it should no longer be excluded the next time you run the amazon config tool.

 The unknown datacenters part means that there are some datacenters available in AWS that are not mapped to Network Next datacenters yet.